DrewNaylor/MadMilkman.Ini/README.md

 **Serialization** feature enables you to serialize an object into section's keys.

-More details can be found in [MadMilkman.Ini.Documentation.chm](https://github.com/MarioZ/MadMilkman.Ini/raw/master/MadMilkman.Ini.Documentation.zip).
+More details can be found in [MadMilkman.Ini.Documentation.chm](https://github.com/DrewNaylor/MadMilkman.Ini/raw/master/MadMilkman.Ini.Documentation.zip).
+The info in this CHM file will be moved to a GitHub Wiki at some point, as Windows HTML Help is deprecated I think, and I'd like to preserve the documentation from the original project.
+If that's too difficult, I'll just put it into files in /docs.